-12:01am | 2/14/2018
+12:01am | 02/14/2018

-Daniel Tompkins updated
+Daniel Tompkins update

-This is Daniel Tompkins, an artist designing and developing l-o-o-s-e-d.net.
-This site is meant to be an incubator for critical discourse in technology and politics— technopolitics.
-In 2016, I began researching the state of the Internet and media in the United States; especially as it compared to the physical infrastructure, organization, and culture of the "street network", or SNET, in Cuba.
-LOOSED began as a platform to present the reading responses assigned in Professor Nicco Mele's The Internet and Political Campaigns at Harvard's Kennedy School; but I hope it will grow into a much more robust platform for exploring how our life "online" interacts with what we do in the real, physical world.
-It is, perhaps, an unlikely path for someone who's started their academic career in architecture, but I would disagree.
+LOOSED began as a platform to present the reading responses assigned in Professor Nicco Mele's class: The Internet and Political Campaigns.
+However, I hope it will grow into a much more robust platform for exploring how our life "online" interacts with what we do in the real, physical world.

 The architect coordinates the collective efforts of these respective experts, all the while appealing to the client's interests.
 The neat set of drawings that they submit is not only a physical documentation of the building and its site, but an implicit description of its function and purpose.

-The architectural problem is complex, and in many ways it demands much more than brick and mortar.
+The problem architects face is complex, and in many ways it demands much more than brick and mortar.
 As architecture and other disciplines become entangled with technology, it's become evident that space is both physical as well as virtual.

 I hope it will empower other intellectuals, technologists, activists, and digital citizens alike to interrogate the possibilities of a digital "architecture"— a connected, virtual space.
 I appreciate your interest, your dedication, and your support— and I hope you will join me in promoting further discussion, and action.

 I did a little volunteering with the folks at MetaMesh.
 They're a local non-profit that's working to bypass the ISPs by building a free and public network across the Burgh's neighborhoods.

 As an additional note, I'd like to thank Alicia Valencia, who designed the loosed logo for our collaborative project Freego— which can be found in my portfolio.
 It is a mashup of the Statue of Liberty's torch with the Wi-Fi symbol, which is intended to symbolize wireless/online freedom.